 Fluke or summer flounder is a flat-lying saltwater fish that lives on the sea floor.
 When born, fluke look like any other fish, swimming upright.
-About a week to a month into its life, one eye rotates to the other side of the head to join the other eye.
-This adaptation allows fluke to lie flat on the ocean floor and wait for its food; thus it is called a lie-and-wait predator.
-Fluke also have many sharp teeth which allow it to eat smaller fish that swim above it.
-Although this fish looks different than most fish, the fins (caudal, pectoral, etc.) still have the same functions.
+About a week to a month into its life, one eye rotates to the other side of the head, to join the other eye.
+This adaptation allows fluke to lie flat on the ocean floor and wait for its food, thus called a lie-and-wait predator.
+Fluke also have many sharp teeth which allow them to eat smaller fish that swim above.
+Although this fish looks different then most fish, the fins (caudal, pectoral, etc.) still have the same functions.